 It’s still early in 2023.
 I’d bet if you got the right people in the room over the next 10 days, you could flesh out your 2023 sales plan if you haven’t yet.

 If you need help supporting your sales team with marketing content, campaigns, collateral, strategy, or more leads, then a marketing partnership with The Squad may be a great fit for your business.
-Or maybe you have a clear-cut project in mind.
+Or you're looking for help setting up your CRM and marketing automation.
 We’d love to help with either.
 Let’s connect!